 Companies are using facial recognition tools in a range of applications, from unlocking phones to verifying customers at ATMs.
 Yet even as the technology goes mainstream, it’s becoming clear that AIs don’t always treat faces equally.

-Machine bias isn’t just a challenge for nascent biometric technologies.
+The problem is AI bias (also known as machine bias or algorithmic bias), and it isn’t just a challenge for nascent biometric technologies.
 It’s one that thousands of companies seeking to leverage AI to automate business processes must manage proactively.
 Bias can occur in a wide range of computational areas, including sentiment analysis, word associations, and medical diagnoses, among others.
-Here’s a look at what machine bias is and how to monitor for it.
+Here’s a look at what AI bias is and how to monitor for it.

-The rise of automation in business increases the risks of machine bias, not just because the technologies are new, but because the processes are more complex and opaque than those used in FreddieMac’s old FICO models.
-Left unchecked, machine bias can result in everything from bad press and missed sales opportunities to class‑action lawsuits.
+The rise of automation in business increases the risks of bias in AI, not just because the technologies are new, but because the processes are more complex and opaque than those used in FreddieMac’s old FICO models.
+Left unchecked, AI bias can result in everything from bad press and missed sales opportunities to class‑action lawsuits.

-Companies investing in AI “need to understand and monitor for machine bias so that you’re not going to be embarrassed when your company has been found to be—intentionally or unintentionally—biased,” says Rich Caruana, a senior researcher at Microsoft Research.
-He adds that machine bias can make companies overlook entire customer segments.
+Companies investing in AI “need to understand and monitor for AI bias so that you’re not going to be embarrassed when your company has been found to be—intentionally or unintentionally—biased,” says Rich Caruana, a senior researcher at Microsoft Research.
+He adds that biased AI can make companies overlook entire customer segments.

 Automated algorithms already affect significant aspects of our lives, from our credit scores, to the ads we see, to our medical diagnoses.
 Algorithms factor heavily into critical decisions such as whether a prisoner gets parole, or whether parents who have already been reported to child protective services can retain custody of their children.
 Algorithms powered by machine learning have made some horrific blunders.
 In 2015, for example, the image recognition engine inside Google Photos identified dark‑skinned people as gorillas.